muhammadtokhi-sjsu/Advanced-VLANs-Trunking-and-Inter-VLAN-Routing/README.md

-# Lab 2: Advanced VLANs, Trunking, and Inter-VLAN Routing
+# Advanced VLANs, Trunking, and Inter-VLAN Routing

 This lab demonstrates configuration and verification of **VLANs**, **802.1Q trunking**, and **inter-VLAN routing** using Cisco switches and routed interfaces / SVIs in Cisco Packet Tracer.